-Valid for Extract.
-The maximum size, in megabytes, of a file in the trail.
-The default is 2000.
+Specifies the maximum size, in megabytes, of a file in the trail.
+The default size is 2000 MB.

-Specifies the metadata format of the data that is sent by Extract to the file.
+Specifies the metadata format of the data that is sent by Extract to a trail, a file, or (if a remote task) to another process.
 The metadata tells the reader process whether the data records are of a version that it supports.
 The metadata format depends on the version of the Oracle GoldenGate process.
 Older Oracle GoldenGate versions contain different metadata than newer ones.

-- FORMAT is a required keyword. - RELEASE specifies an Oracle GoldenGate release version. major is the major version number, and minor is the minor version number.
-The x.x must reflect a current or earlier, generally available (GA) release of Oracle GoldenGate.
-Valid values are 9.0 through the current Oracle GoldenGate x.x version number, for example 11.2 or 12.1.
-(If you use an Oracle GoldenGate version that is earlier than 9.0, specify either 9.0 or 9.5.)

-The release version is programmatically mapped back to an appropriate internal compatibility level.
+FORMAT RELEASE specifies an Oracle GoldenGate release version. major is the major version number, and minor is the minor version number.
+The X.x must reflect a current or earlier, generally available (GA) release of Oracle GoldenGate.
+Valid values are 11.1 through the current Oracle GoldenGate X.x version number, for example 11.2 or 12.1.
+The release version is programmatically mapped back to the appropriate trail format compatibility level.
 The default is the current version of the process that writes to this trail.

-Note that RELEASE versions earlier than 12.1 do not support three-part object names.
+RELEASE versions earlier than 12.1 do not support three-part object names.